9 Generating gibberish with unigrams

 np.float64(22.982098577273366)

-Alright, let’s wrap this into a class to make all these processes easier.
+Alright, let’s convert this to a class to make these processes easier.

 class Unigram: